This article was originally released in October 2017. I have since made some tweaks, especially to the Facebook entry in February 2018.

 If you do experiment with a paid advertisement with either or both I would suggest talking to your peers in your area to see where they are getting more of their leads from.
 Most likely one will dominate over the other.
 You will likely find over time that your networking and word of mouth leads will well exceed your availability so when that happens it’s likely best to cut off this advertising.

 [Depends to No Way]

-You would think with the ability to create hyper-focused ads that Facebook would be a Wedding DJ’s (or any marketer’s) dream.
+You would think with the ability to create hyper-focused ads that Facebook would be a wedding DJ‘s (or any marketer’s) dream.
 I had even heard some claims that some DJs were getting a lot of business from Facebook ads.
 So I decided to invest some money into it, numerous times, with numerous styles of ads.
-What was my results?
+What were my results?
 Zip.
 Nada.
 There isn’t a single attributable converted lead to any of my ad pushes.
-Now I did get a couple inquires, but nothing serious.
+Now I did get a couple inquiries, but nothing serious.
 And the one couple that did convert into a booking happened when I was not running any ads.

 I did have an interesting conversation in early 2018 with someone who poured serious money into Facebook ads with positive results.
 For one campaign that cost a little over $650 for 4 days, he got 47 leads and 8 conversions, costing a bit over $80 per converted lead.
 In the grand scheme, this is not bad cost-per-lead source.
 I would submit that this could be an effective solution if, and only if, you have a very light calendar filled or you are a multi-op who can accommodate all the dates being requested.
 This particular person’s success represented a 17% success factor in converting leads, which is on par counting every one of my incoming leads regardless if I am booked or not.